NHAC father-and-son owners Sam Hackler and Jason Hackler.

 More than 200 dealers from greater New England and beyond exhibit in the shop.
 Each dealer shares a common passion for the old: whether it be period Federal furniture, ancient Chinese art, sterling silver, Viennese bronze, etc., all areas of interest are covered.

 Go antiquing down New Hampshire Antique Co-op's Main Street and Small Treasures Hall.
 Explore Market Square's dealer offerings and hunt for bargains in the Discovery Barn.
 View 19th and 20th century fine art in Tower and Upstairs Galleries.
-Then recharge with a cup of coffee in The Plaza.

 New Hampshire Antique Co-op has 20,000 square feet of constantly changing merchandise.
 Since New Hampshire Antique Co-op is a family-operated business, you will typically find one of the Hacklers present to answer questions about a particular style, area of origin or condition of an object.